La La Anthony Hints Carmelo’s Trying To Reconcile: ‘Why Wouldn’t He’ Want Me Back

 Talk that talk La La!
 The television personality, 38, let the world know that she and Carmelo Anthony, 33, aren’t moving forward with their divorce… just yet.
 During a candid interview on June 27, La La was in good spirits when she admitted that they’re just focused on their son, Kiyan, 10.
 But, that doesn’t mean Melo isn’t trying to win her back… maybe.

 “He seems like he wants you back?”
 Wendy Williams asked La La during their candid sit down.
 “Why wouldn‘t he?”
-La La replied with confidence.
+La La replied with confidence, while she seemed to dodge the question.
 A collective crowd roar followed her bold response and she loved every second of it.
 Hey, if we looked as good as La La, we’d love it too!
 But, the stunning star got serious and explained that she’s got nothing but love for Melo.

 “Not right now, I’m not,” La La said about if she plans on divorcing Melo.
 “Marriages are tough… it’s filled with ups and downs.
 We’re just going through a time right now.
 But, him and I are the best of friends and our number one committment is Kiyan.
 We have to set an example to Kiyan and that’s what’s most important to me.”

 La La took her explanation a step further, when she admitted that she’ll never turn against Melo.
-“I absolutely, would never say a bad thing about my husband,” La La said.
+“I absolutely, would never say a bad thing about my husband,” she said.
 “He’s my son’s father and he is an amazing dad.
 I could not ask for a better dad.”
+That’s sweet!

 HollywoodLifers, do you think La La and Melo get back together?